Skip to main content

 2. The message is terminated with term().

-This means msg.term() is for errors you know will never succeed (validation failures, schema mismatches), while throw is for errors that might succeed on retry (timeouts, temporary unavailability).
+This means ctx.terminate() is for errors you know will never succeed (validation failures, schema mismatches), while throw is for errors that might succeed on retry (timeouts, temporary unavailability).
 For messages that exhaust all retries, the dead letter mechanism provides a safety net.

 See the Dead Letter Queue guide for how to configure and handle dead letters.